akahn1213/vrnn/README.md

     * Definition of default argument values
 * unprocessed_data/
     * Small datasets for both 2 and 3 prong signal hypotheses.
 Contains both contaminated datasets as well as background and signal sets independently
-        * Number of events: 1000 Background, 100 signal for both 2 and 3 prong
+        * Number of events: 1000 Background, 100 Signal for both 2 and 3 prong

 ## Usage